Learning Action Embeddings for Off-Policy Evaluation: Empirical evaluation

 \subsection{Real-world data}

-We follow the experimental setup of \citet{saito2022off} to evaluate how the estimators perform on a real-world bandit dataset.
+We follow the experimental setup of \citet{saito_off-policy_2022} to evaluate how the estimators perform on a real-world bandit dataset.
 In particular, we use a fashion recommendation dataset that was collected on a large-scale fashion e-commerce platform, and comes in the form of $\cD = \set{(x_t, a_t, e_t, r_t)}_{t=1}^n$ tuples.
 The dataset was collected during an A/B test under two policies: a uniform policy $\pi_0$ and a Thompson sampling policy $\pi$.
 The size of the action space is $\abs{\cA} = 240$, and every action (a fashion item) comes with a pre-defined 4-dimensional action embedding $e$, which includes the item's price, brand, and hierarchical category information.
-We use $n = 10000$ sub-sampled observations from the ``ALL'' campaign in the dataset, to be directly comparable to the prior work.
-We report results for other sample sizes $n \in \set{5 \times 10^4, 1 \times 10^5}$ in \cref{appendix: additional experiments}.
+We use $n = 10000$ sub-sampled observations from the ``ALL'' campaign in the dataset to be directly comparable to the prior work \citep{saito_off-policy_2022, peng_offline_2023}.

-In line with \citet{saito2022off}, we repeat the experiment over 150 bootstrap samples, normalize the estimators' MSE relative to the MSE of IPS (i.e.\ divide the method's MSEs for a given data sample by the MSE of IPS for the same sample), and compute the cumulative distribution function (CDF) of these MSEs.
+In line with \citet{saito_off-policy_2022}, we repeat the experiment over 150 bootstrap samples, normalize the estimators' MSE relative to the MSE of IPS (i.e.\ divide the method's MSEs for a given data sample by the MSE of IPS for the same sample), and compute the cumulative distribution function (CDF) of these MSEs.
 We report the results in \cref{fig: real world data}.
-As we do not know true embedding propensities, instead of \emph{MIPS (true)}, we compare against another competitive baseline \emph{MIPS(w/ SLOPE)} that greedily improves the performance by dropping embedding dimensions \citep{saito2022off}. \emph{Learned MIPS} methods outperform IPS in about 75\% of runs, more often than any other baseline.
+We compare against another competitive baseline \emph{MIPS(w/ SLOPE)} that greedily improves the performance by dropping embedding dimensions \citep{saito_off-policy_2022}. \emph{Learned MIPS} methods outperform IPS in about 75\% of runs, more often than any other baseline.
 The next best-performing method is MIPS (w/ SLOPE), which outperforms IPS in about 65\% of runs.
 For DM, we use the same model as in \emph{Learned MIPS OneHot}.
 These results support our hypothesis that even though DM fails to model the reward, the embeddings it learns in the process can still be useful for model-free estimation.